dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

     Pre-commit hooks will typically run all of your linters against any files that you are attempting to stage.
 If there are any linter errors, you must fix errors before successfully committing.

     You can use a simple script and add it to your `.git/hooks/pre-commit` file.

+    ```bash
+    #!/bin/bash
+    npm test
+    ```

-A sample script for `eslint` can be found [here](https://gist.github.com/linhmtran168/2286aeafe747e78f53bf).
+    A sample script for some more advanced configurations for `eslint` can be found [here](https://gist.github.com/linhmtran168/2286aeafe747e78f53bf).

-    Alternatively if you don't feel comfortable doing this yourself, you can use a third party git hook manager such as [Overcommit](https://github.com/brigade/overcommit), [Pre-commit](https://github.com/pre-commit/pre-commit), or [Git-hooks](https://www.npmjs.com/package/git-hooks)